Tango has had a tumultuous journey.

-“Iʼm used to telling him what to do!” [smiling playfully at their partner]
+“Iʼm more used to telling him what to do!”

 “Itʼs not in my personality to follow.
 I keep leading.”

 And I always think, thatʼs a relief!
-I would be pretty worried if they chirped: “EASY!
-Iʼm so used to being told what to do, this should come naturally to me!”
+I would be pretty worried if they said the opposite!

-However, after a few weeks, these strong-minded professional women are all following.
+However, after a few weeks, these strong-minded professional women are all following brilliantly.
 Why?
-Because tango is completely improvised and if you have no idea what your partner is going to do next, you quickly learn the futility of trying to lead.
+Because tango is completely improvised and if you have no idea what your partner is going to do next, you quickly learn the complete futility of trying to lead.

 And it strikes me that perhaps tango has a very important role to play in modern life